gunksd/gunksd/README.md

    - [x] [Comparison of the pros and cons of Bitcoin Layer2 ecological projects and analysis of Rooch's new ecology](https://blushing-ptarmigan-80b.notion.site/Layer2-Rooch-6647d9f7fd9441239774296f27edf85f?pvs=4)

 ## What I'm Working On
-- Developing an animal recognition generative system
+- Building a student employment recommendation system using deep learning.
-- Building a student employment recommendation system using deep learning
+- At the same time, a project to detect straw burning with drones is underway.
-- Crafting innovative auction smart contracts on Ethereum
+- Crafting innovative auction smart contracts on Ethereum for one Hackathon.

 ## *We are making the world a better place by harnessing the infinite possibilities of code to drive change.* ##
 </td></tr>